Scholarships Amplify CSR

 Rogers Communications launched the Ted Rogers Scholarship Fund in 2017, which in 2019 awarded 150 scholarships of up to $10,000 to students across Canada, and has provided $3.5 million in scholarships to 1,000 recipients since its inception.
 Rogers Communications has an extensive CSR agenda that also includes environmental initiatives and various charitable donations.
 But the company’s commitment to education via the scholarship fund and donations to grade schools forms the backbone of its program.

 Another example is Taco Bell’s Live Más Scholarship.
-The Taco Bell Foundation committed to giving away more than $6 million in scholarships to students across the United States who submit a short video about their passion, no matter what it is and without regard for GPA and SAT scores, in 2020.
-Part of Taco Bell’s Start With Us, Stay With Us initiative, an education and career-building program, Live Más has been so successful that Taco Bell has already upped its commitment to $21 million by 2021.
+Each year, the Taco Bell Foundation awards millions in scholarships to students across the United States who submit a short video about their passion, no matter what it is and without regard for GPA and SAT scores.
+Part of Taco Bell’s Start With Us, Stay With Us initiative, an education and career-building program, Live Más has been so successful that Taco Bell awarded $10 million for the 2023-24 program.

 Taco Bell’s initiative is a great example of a scholarship program that aligns company goals — raising brand image among young people and increasing sales — with a worthy cause.
 The Live Más Scholarship has increased Taco Bell’s brand awareness and image by garnering significant media attention and attracting thousands of applications every year.

-In 2019, the program’s most successful year yet, nearly 13,000 students submitted applications.
-Moreover, in order to promote the scholarship, Taco Bell worked with location technology company Groundtruth to create an ad campaign targeted to college students that drove over 170,000 store visits.
+In 2023, the program’s most successful year yet, nearly 14,000 students submitted applications.
+Moreover, in order to promote the scholarship, Taco Bell has worked with location technology company Groundtruth to create an ad campaign targeted to college students that drove over 170,000 store visits.
 That allowed Taco Bell to make an additional $500,000 donation to the scholarship fund due in part to increased media awareness as well as sales generated by the campaign.

 Other companies have scholarships that aim to help their consumer base.